AstunTechnology/nrw-metadata-portal-docs/docs/UserDoc_Chap5_Edit.rst

 Editing Metadata
 ================

-This section will guide the user through editing a metadata record on `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__, compliant to the `UK Gemini standard <https://www.agi.org.uk/agi-groups/standards-committee/uk-gemini>`__.
+This section will guide the user through editing a metadata record on `Data Discovery <https://metadata.naturalresources.wales/geonetwork/srv/eng/catalog.search#/home>`__, compliant to NRW Metadata Standards.
 In most cases, the basic functionality provided by the *default view* of an editing sessions will be sufficent for the users need, however, in some instances additional functionality from the *advanced view* may be required.

 Starting an editing session
 ---------------------------

-Users will be able to edit any records they have contributed to the portal, or if they have appropriate privileges to edit records submitted by others (e.g. administrators).
+Editors will be able to edit any records they have contributed to the portal, or if they have appropriate privileges to edit records submitted by others (e.g. administrators).

 To begin an editing session: